Tuart Place is governed by the Board of Forgotten Australians Coming Together (FACT) Inc.

 Jan’s voluntary work in the community has featured lots of family and local history research, leading in one instance to the creation of a ‘heritage garden’, and in another to the publication of “Wharf Rats and other Stories: 100 years of growing up in Fremantle”.
 It also led to volunteering at Tuart Place in 2013-14 with people who wanted to explore their family histories.

-Jan enjoyed this experience and also the nature of Tuart Place as a safe and relaxed community place and is delighted to have joined the team now in a new role.
+Jan enjoyed this experience and also the nature of Tuart Place as a safe and relaxed community place and was delighted to join the team.

 In her personal time, Jan has always loved reading, travelling and during the winter months is obsessed with AFL footy, particularly the Dockers!